-A ‘trapped nerve’ is a common and unpleasant condition in which a nerve can be irritated by either the chemical or mechanic effects of inflammed tissues.
+A ‘Trapped Nerve’ or Pinched Nerve is a common and unpleasant condition in which a nerve may be irritated by either mechanical or chemical effects of inflamed tissues.
 Symptoms that may suggest that you have trapped nerve include:

 - Neck pain and stiffness with a combination of radiating pain, tingling, numbness and weakness down the arm, forearm and fingers